interpfister/pure-redux/README.md

 ## Usage:

-`npm install pure-redux`
+`npm install pure-redux -g`

-Run `pure-redux` via npm scripts or install globally.
+Navigate to your source directory and run `pure-redux`.